LupoA/lsdensities/doc/source/InverseProblemWrapper.rst

 Overview
 --------

-The file contains the main class `InverseProblemWrapper` and a few auxiliary classes.
+The file contains the main class `:ref:`InverseProblemWrapper <InverseProblemWrapper-label>`` and a few auxiliary classes.

-The optimisation process within InverseProblemWrapper seeks to obtain the smeared spectral density at different, decreasing values of `lambda`.
+The optimisation process within :ref:`InverseProblemWrapper <InverseProblemWrapper-label>` seeks to obtain the smeared spectral density at different, decreasing values of `lambda`.
 Once a plateau is identified, meaning that subsequent values of lambda provide compatibles estimates for the smeared density, a value for `lambda` inside the plateau and the corresponding smeared spectral densities are pulled out, and identified as the result.
 As further check, the result is compared with a second value of `lambda`, looking for differences to add as systematic errors.
 The auxiliary `AlgorithmParameters` class encapsulates the parameters the control this scan over `lambda`.
 They instruct the class on what should be interpreted as a satisfying plateau, how many points in the plateau should be evaluated, where to perform the control for systematic error and so on.